ciscoheat/dataclass/README.md

 test.other = input.other;
 ```

-**Note:** The above methods protects you from most runtime surprises, but if you have a custom constructor it must take the data object as first parameter, and have all other parameters optional.
-Also due to some type checking they take a performance hit, but it should be negligible in most cases.
+**A final note:** The above methods protects you from most runtime surprises, but if you have a custom constructor it must take the data object as first parameter, and have all other parameters optional.
+Also due to the runtime type checking they take a performance hit, but it should be negligible in most cases.
 As usual, don't optimize unless you have obvious performance problems.

 ## Specific library support